corememltd/cloud-managed-dns/README.md

 Deploy and managed your authoritative DNS service with your cloud provider (currently only Azure) with support for [split-horizon DNS](https://en.wikipedia.org/wiki/Split-horizon_DNS) and on-premise recursive resolvers.

 This project is only of use to those looking to host their [private/internal zone](https://en.wikipedia.org/wiki/Split-horizon_DNS) in Azure and being able to query it on-premise.
-You should also be aware of the [per-request costs for using Azure DNS](https://azure.microsoft.com/en-in/pricing/details/dns/) before embarking on this project as well as the infrastructure costs of the deployment (~$50/month).
+You should also be aware of the [per-request costs for using Azure DNS](https://azure.microsoft.com/en-in/pricing/details/dns/) before embarking on this project as well as the infrastructure costs of the deployment (roughly $30/month).

 The expected DNS infrastructure topology this project supports is: